Juadebfm/Vanilla-JS-Projects/README.md

 > ## **Announcement:**
 >
 > Would you like to become a maintainer on this project and help keeping it going?
-If you are interested, read the [maintainer's guide](maintainer_guide.md) and send me a DM on [Twitter](https://twitter.com/Syknapse).
+If you are interested, read the [maintainer's guide](maintainer_guide.md) and send me a DM on [Twitter](https://twitter.com/Juadeb1).

 ## Introduction

-This is a tutorial to help first-time contributors to participate in a simple and easy project.
+> For first time contributers

+This project aims to simplify and guide the way beginners make their first contribution.
+If you are looking to make your first contribution, follow the steps below.

+> For more confortable developers

+More experienced developers can examine the projects in this repository and enhance, add to, or improve on them based on their current level of expertise.

 ### Objectives

 - Make a contribution to an open source project.
 - Get more comfortable in using GitHub.
+- Improve on the projects in this repo

 #### Who is this for?